Department-independent Research Groups

 The Max Planck Society provides financial resources for so-called Max Planck Research Groups (MPRG).
 These "free-floating" positions are centrally advertised by the Max Planck Society.
 The establishment of new research groups can also be enabled by central resources of the institute.

 Department-associated and department-independent research groups are considered equivalent and have comparable budget.
 They pursue – within the framework of the MPI-IE – their research fully independently.
-Currently, seven department-independent research group are established at the MPI-IE headed by
+Currently, six department-independent research group are established at the MPI-IE headed by

 The lab investigates the mechanisms that maintain HSC quiescence.
 By using a wide range of interdisciplinary approaches the lab tries to understand which signaling pathways and extracellular biochemical stimuli keep HSC dormancy.